FAQs: Chagas Disease

 Do you test donated blood for Chagas disease?

-CBS tests all donors who were born or lived in countries where Chagas disease occurs.
+Canadian Blood Services tests donors who were born or lived in countries where Chagas disease occurs.
 We also test anyone whose mother or maternal grandmother was born or lived there.

 What are the signs and symptoms of Chagas disease?